smartarch/simdex/README.md

 This model exhibits significant improvement over the non-SA baseline and we can also see it is not that far from the optimum established by the oracle baseline.

 > The last experiment uses [TensorFlow](https://www.tensorflow.org/) framework for machine learning.
-We this requirement separately, since TF is rather large and takes some time to install.
+We this requirement separately, since TensorFlow is rather large and takes some time to install.
 However, it can be installed easily using pip as follows.

 ```
 $> pip3 install numpy tensorflow